carlosonunez/blog.carlosnunez.me/content/post/how-to-make-enterprise-container-strategies-that-last-part-ii.md

 # What's Next?

-In this post, we covered the first two stairs of the Container Platform Maturity Stairs, single-application containers with Docker and multi-application container groups with Docker Compose.
+In this post, we covered the first two stairs of the Container Platform Maturity Staircase, single-application containers with Docker and multi-application container groups with Docker Compose.
 We discussed the pros and cons of each, and used a real-life example of these stairs at work for a real Fortune 100 financial services provider undergoing an adoption of containers at scale for